brucou/react-state-driven/README.md

 );

 ```

+Note:
+- `decorateWithEntryActions` which a plugin which allows to have a given machine produce
+predefind actions on entering a control state.
+We use it here to render a given screen on entry
+in a given control state.
+- debug options can be configured.
+Currently trace messages can be output to a `console` passed
+by the API user.
+Additionally, machine contracts can be checked (useful in developement mode)

 ### A typical machine run
 Alright, now let's leverage the example to explain what is going on here together with the